Standing Liberty Quarters Mintage

-The quarter dollar was redesigned, continuing the efforts first began by President Theodore Roosevelt to return our coinage to objects of artistic beauty.
-The new series would come to be known as the Standing Liberty Quarters and would begin with an incredibly low mintage first year of issue.
-Mintage levels were generally higher for the balance of the series.
+In 1916, the quarter dollar was redesigned, continuing the efforts first began by President Theodore Roosevelt to return our coinage to objects of artistic beauty.
+The new series, the Standing Liberty Quarters began with an incredibly low mintage in its first year of issue.
+Mintage levels were generally higher for the majority of the series.
 Assembling a complete collection can be a challenge due to the low mintage key date and several other issues which are particularly conditionally challenging in higher grades.

 • There are 37 different date and mint mark combinations, including the two different varieties for 1917.